Which version do I need?

 Common g-code controllers include Cohesion 3D Mini and Cohesion3D Laserboard, Smoothieboard, or any board running GRBL or Marlin firmware.
 If your controller is one of the above, you can click here to purchase the GCode version of LightBurn.

-Commonly used in more industrial-grade machines, they use proprietary hardware, firmware, and software.
-They are usually enclosed in a plastic case, and usually have an LCD display panel with buttons to control the machine.
-If your machine is a CO2 laser in a metal case and has an LCD display, chances are you need the DSP version.
+Common in more industrial-grade machines, these use proprietary hardware, firmware, and software.
+They are usually enclosed in a plastic case, and often have an LCD display panel with buttons to control the machine.
+If your machine is a CO2 laser in a metal case and has an LCD display, chances are you need the DSP version, which currently supports controllers from Ruida, Trocen, and TopWisdom.

 Here are a couple of common DSP controllers.
 The Ruida 6442 is on the left, and the Trocen AWC 708c is on the right: